There are many ways that you can receive money online. But what Paypal and other fees can authors and bloggers expect to pay?

 It doesn’t matter if you have elected to be paid by EFT or Paypal you should not pay any fees.

 However, if you have no choice other than to be paid by paper check, you will certainly have to pay bank fees.
 Check with your bank and ask what it charges.

 Also, check if you select Payoneer to receive your payments.
 There can be a small transaction charge depending on your country or currency.

 Most pro bloggers prefer to use Paypal because it is extremely efficient and convenient to send and receive money.
 It also makes it so easy for any international transaction.

-With a linked bank account, the facility to use your PayPal balance or bank account to pay bills or withdraw money makes managing your payments and receipts very easy to manage.
+With a linked bank account, using your PayPal balance or bank account to pay bills or withdraw money makes managing your payments and receipts very easy.